 15 Movies on Data Science, AI, and ML | Entertainment and Data

 Artificial intelligence and machine learning are part of our everyday lives.
-These movies are my favorite when it comes to data science concepts.
+These data science movies are my favorite.

 humans might sound funny, but there are some challenges that need attention, including ethical and moral dimensions of machines thinking and acting like humans.

-Here we are going to talk about some amazing movies that bring to life these moral and ethical aspects of machine learning, artificial Intelligence and the power of data science.
-These are a must watch for any data science enthusiast.
+Here we are going to talk about some amazing movies that bring to life these moral and ethical aspects of machine learning, artificial intelligence, and the power of data science.
+These data science movies are a must-watch for any enthusiast.

 2001: A Space Odyssey (1968)